pikcube/Pikcube.Common/README.md

 ## Feature: Relic Spawn Filter API

 An API that allows for removing relics from the common Relic Grab Bag.
-Doesn't prevent relics from swapning from events and ancients.
+Doesn't prevent relics from spawning from events and ancients.

 Adding a rule is as easy as calling RegisterRule and passing in a filter.